panaali/mseyfi.github.io/posts/python_oop.md

         self.__speed = value

     # 4. PRIVATE METHOD
+    # private methods are accessible only within the class structure.
+They are not accessible by the children of the class or any instance of the class, we cannot override a private method.
     def __update_log(self):
         print("Private: Vehicle log updated")

+    # 4.1 PROTECTED METHOD
+    # protected methods are accessible only within the class structure.
+They are not accessible by any instance of the class
+    def _update_log(self):
+        print("Protected: Vehicle log updated")

     # 5. ABSTRACT METHOD (force subclasses to implement this)
     @abstractmethod